Health insurance can be purchased through the Marketplace as long as your employer does not offer you affordable coverage.

 This question comes into play if you hope to receive tax credits to purchase insurance through the Marketplace instead of receiving your employer's health insurance.

-In 2020, insurance from your employer is considered affordable if the employee’s share of the premium for the lowest self-only plan available does not exceed 9.78% of an employee's household income.
-This is down from 9.86% in 2019.
+In 2024, insurance from your employer is considered affordable if the employee’s share of the premium for the lowest self-only plan available does not exceed 8.39% of an employee's household income.

-♦ The law considers the cost for insurance that would cover the employee only — not the employee’s family.
-This oddity in the law has be dubbed the “family glitch”.
+♦ The law used to consider only the cost for insurance that would cover the employee only — not the employee’s family.
+This oddity in the law was called the “family glitch”.

 Keep in mind that with most job-based health insurance plans, your employer pays part of your monthly premium.
-It is only what you actually pay that counts toward the 9.78%.
-It is most likely that you will not exceed 9.78%.
+It is only what you actually pay that counts toward the 8.39%.

 Employee’s monthly household income = $4,000

 8.39% of the employee’s monthly household income = $335.60